abhishekdubey331/StreamLocationService-gRPC/README.md

 The server simulates the user’s movement by streaming location data.

-## Running the Server

-The server simulates the user’s movement by streaming location data.

 ### Steps to Run the Server:

 1. You can run the server directly by executing the `main` method in the `LastKnownLocationServer` class, located in the server code.